Matthew Postlethwaite

 Postlethwaite appears, alongside his brother Jeffrey, on the front cover of the twelfth issue of Candid Magazine.

 He had an art show in New York where his paintings were exhibited to the audience.
 Half of his paintings were featured in The Great Artist.

 "Brave," the end credits song from the film (which he co-wrote with Jon Althman and Pia Toscano) won the Hollywood Music in Media Award for Best Original Song in a Short Film.
 This was the first time in the history of the award show that an original song for a live action short film was nominated by the HMMA and won.

 Early life

 Postlethwaite was born (born 25 September 1991 in Whitehaven, Cumbria) The youngest of three boys, his parents Susan Postlethwaite, an HR Business Partner, Ian Postlethwaite a commercial diver.
-Matthew Postlethwaite was brought up in the Lake District and was educated at the prestigious St Bees School graduating valedictorian.
+Matthew Postlethwaite was brought up in the Lake District and was educated St Bees School.